Academic Senate

 Executive Board

 The officers who serve on the Executive Board are elected by the Senate in different terms.
 The President, President-Elect, and Past-President each serve two-year terms.
 The three Officer-at-Large, one of which is the Membership Secretary, each serve a one-year term, and may be re-elected without term limits.
 The Curriculum Chair is elected by the Curriculum Committee.
 Elections are held every academic year at the last meeting in the spring.
-Following is information and contacts for each of the officers serving during the current academic year.
+The following is information and contacts for each of the officers serving during the current academic year.

-The Academic Senate typically meets every first and third Wednesday of the month during the academic year and the Executive Board of the Academic Senate typically meets every second and fourth Wednesday of the month during the academic year.
+The Academic Senate typically meets every first and third Wednesday of the month during the academic year, and the Executive Board of the Academic Senate typically meets every second and fourth Wednesday of the month during the academic year.

 Duties: